Stackable stool with three legs

-It has three legs, a round wooden seat, is a welcome additional place to sit and can be stacked.
-Everyone knows it: the archetypal, three-legged stool.
-With Tap, Normann Copenhagen presents his own interpretation of this.
+It has three legs, a round seat, is a welcome extra seat and can be stacked.
+Everyone knows it: the archetypal three-legged stool.
+With Tap Normann Copenhagen presents his own interpretation.

-Most people will have a stool in their home at some point in their life.
+Most people have a stool at home at some point in their lives.
 But how often is its design taken for granted?
-Reinterpreting something as simple as a stool was the starting point for Normann Copenhagen when designing Tap.
-Designer Simon Legald accepted the challenge and breathed new life into the stool using original materials and details.
-In doing so, he created both a practical and beautiful design caught between craftsmanship and industry.
+To reinterpret something as simple as a stool was therefore the starting point for Normann Copenhagen's design for Tap.
+Designer Simon Legald has accepted the challenge and breathed new life into the stool with original materials and details.
+In this way, he has created a design that is both practical and beautiful in the area of tension between craftsmanship and industry.

-Tap is surprising and different, yet familiar.
-It is a stackable stool with its own unique character.
-Normann Copenhagen processed a lightweight hard foam to make the seat, which - just like rubber - has a flexible, closed surface.
-This makes Tap dirt-repellent, durable and easy to clean.
+Tap is surprising, different and yet familiar.
+A stackable stool with a character all its own.
+Normann Copenhagen used a light hard foam for the seat, which - just like rubber - has a flexible, closed surface.
+This makes Tap dirt repellent, hard-wearing and easy to clean.

-The moulded-cast seat ensures good seating comfort and gives the stool an inviting look, which is also seen in upholstered furniture.
-The connection between the three chair legs and the seat is an integral part of the design.
-In doing so, Tap also presents itself as an visual unit.
+The moulded cast seat ensures good seating comfort and gives the stool the inviting look that is also familiar from upholstered furniture.
+The connection between the three wooden chair legs and the seat is an integrated part of the design.
+Tap thus presents itself from the side as an optical unit.